 Start / End Time: 8:00 AM / 9:15 AM

 Presentation File: No File Uploaded

-The Anthropocene — our epoch in which the earth is literally keeping record of humanity's objectification of it — is nothing if not a crisis of relationship.
+The Anthropocene is nothing if not a crisis of relationship.
 Heidegger referred to this crisis as the "technological mode of being."
 Adorno named it "instrumental rationality."
-More recently, Rosa has called it a "crisis of resonance," a "muting" of humanity's relationship to the world.
+More recently, Rosa (2019) has called it a "crisis of resonance," a "muting" of humanity's relationship to the world.
 However we name it, such are its scale and intensity that technological, scientific, or political solutions alone are unlikely to suffice.
 Also necessary is a fundamental shift in humans' mode of relating to the world.
-Toward that end, in this paper I experiment with the emancipatory potential of engaging with nature as beautiful.
-Beauty is theorized not as an aesthetic quality or as a gripping experience (à la the Romantic sublime), but in terms of relation: beauty as a mode of relating to the other not out of self-interest, but — akin to Buber's "I-Thou" relationship — out of self-gifting other-interest.
-I also experiment with autoethnographic and first-person (post)phenomenological methods in relation to my time thus far doing fieldwork in Southeast Alaska to examine the potentialities and potential pitfalls of relating with nature as beautiful as a means of emancipation.
-Is it clear that to avoid further environmental ruin, nothing short of a wholesale transformation in how humans relate to the earth is necessary.
-This paper explores the possibility of engaging with nature as beautiful as a step in that direction.
+Toward that end, in this paper I experiment with the emancipatory potentiality of engaging with places in nature — in and around Juneau and Southeast Alaska's Inside Passage in particular — as beautiful.
+Beauty is theorized not as an aesthetic quality or gripping experience (à la the Romantic sublime), but in terms of relation: beauty as a mode of relating to the other not out of self-interest, but — akin to Buber's "I-Thou" — out of self-gifting other-interest.
+Following Hannah (2013; 2019) I also experiment with first-person (post)phenomenological methods in my own relationship with Southeast Alaska to examine the potentialities (and potential pitfalls) of relating to nature as beautiful as a means of emancipation.
+It is clear that to avoid irreversible environmental ruin of the Anthropocene, nothing short of a transformation in how humans relate to the earth and one another is necessary.
+This paper explores the possibility of engaging with places in nature as beautiful as a step in that direction.